 Prior to travel Secret Compass will require the name of your insurance policy provider, their 24-hour emergency contact number and your policy number.
 For full information on travel insurance and links to suggested companies, please visit the insurance page on our website.

-Arrive in Erbil.
-Travel into town to hotel.
+Arrive in Erbil and travel into town to the team hotel for the start of the expedition.
 Meet the team, briefings and kit packing.
 Dinner and Hotel.

 Leave Erbil and drive to a town in the foothills of the Zagros Mountains (4 hrs).
 There will be a chance to explore the town before dinner and early bed.
 Night is camping just outside town or a homestay if available.